michaelacook/SimplePaginator/README.md

 Ridiculously easy plug-and-play PHP pagination class for rapid development.
 SimplePaginator is intended for use with [Twig](https://twig.symfony.com/) but can also be used without a template engine.
+On instantiation sets up and encapsulates all variables needed for pagination, included navigation link hrefs.
 Comes with a [Bootstrap 4](https://getbootstrap.com/)-based pagination nav right out of the box so you don't have to spend time building one.

 ## Getting Started